jakedowns/Nreal-Unity-Demos/README.md

 1. Video is often too bright.
 I need to add some brightness/contrast/gamma sliders for adjustment.
 Coming Soon!
 1. Subtitle Support is not complete (partially implemented)
 1. Selecting Alternative Audio Tracks is not yet complete (partially implemented)
+1. the "lock screen" icon is supposed to be setting screen brightness to 0.1, it also could be Pausing controller tracking. looking into that...

 ### Building